sjbennett123/polarlarp/content/monster_manual/homegrown/morumbrain_centurion.md

 movement: You have no feet, so you cannot run.
 You float and gesture dramatically with your swords before you activate Slays and Blade attacks

-costume:  Black Robes , Costume long fingered claw, Glowing Purple Eyes
+costuming: Black Robes , Costume long fingered claw, Glowing Purple Eyes

 weapons: 1h and Shield or 2 Long Claws